j-lepard/AliceInBorderland/README.md

 # AliceInBorderland
  a very simple text game - thats not completed.

+## Installation
+- Windows only
+- compile with mingw or alternative
+- run the compiled (.exe) in Terminal.

 ## Things that work:
 - move from room to room
 - take/drop items